vmarcinko/art-of-programming/markdowns/first.md

 Is there some definition here that would say it is mandatory (not optional)?

-No, currently Java does not have to specify that explicitly.
+No, currently Java cannot specify that directly.
 It just defines what type it is.

 So, should this Car value creation pass compiler check?